phouse512/blog/_posts/2016-09-12-modernizing-your-media-archives.markdown

 It sat on on one of my shelves for many years until my parents recently moved and I was forced to clean up my old stuff.
-I decided to digitize all the tapes I had before either a. the magnetic tapes' reached their [physical lifetimes][life] or b. there are no mediums with which I can watch DV tapes.
+I decided to digitize all the tapes I had before either a. the magnetic tapes' reached their [physical lifetimes][life] or b. there are no more mediums with which I can watch DV tapes.

-The camcorder has a built-in 4-pin Firewire port, and I've used that in the pust to digitize some video, so I looked for a Mac that I could connect it to.
+The camcorder has a built-in 4-pin Firewire port, and I've used that in the past to digitize some video, so I looked for a Mac that I could connect it to.
 None of the variations of modern Mac laoptops have any Firewire ports, but luckily a friend had an earlier MacbookPro with a 9-pin Firewire port. iMovie made it easy to transfer, and now all of my videos are backed up in the cloud